MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Outlook.Desktop.NdbCorruptionResult

-Office.Outlook.Desktop.NdbCorruptionResult and Office.Outlook.Desktop.NDBCorruptStore.Warning are collected when we detect corruption in a user’s PST/OST.
+Office.Outlook.Desktop.NdbCorruptionResult and Office.Outlook.Desktop.NDBCorruptStore.Warning are collected when we detect corruption in a user's PST/OST.
 When we detect corruption, Microsoft collects the format of the database, the place where detected it, and a small amount of context about the corruption.
 OST/PST corruption prevents users from accessing their emails.
 We actively monitor this data for anomalous activity.
 We aim to investigate and diagnose issues to limit loss of customer data.

 The following fields are collected: